Rates, Fees, and Regulations

 Tennessee Valley Authority (TVA) dictates Cullman Electric Cooperative’s rates.
 Some rates change every quarter.
 Others change monthly.
 You can download the current rate schedule using the links below.

-Cullman EC Rates - October 2024 (pdf)
+Cullman EC Rates - November 2024 (pdf)

-Cullman EC Outdoor Lighting Rate Schedule - October 2024 (pdf)
+Cullman EC Outdoor Lighting Rate Schedule - November 2024 (pdf)

 TVA Generation Cost Adjustment